Major transport disruption and flood warnings continue from Storm Bert

 Great Western Railways warned passengers not to travel as it suspended services on all key routes because of flooding and fallen trees.

-Transport for Wales said all services between Pontypridd and Treherbert, Aberdare and Merthyr Tydfil were currently cancelled with disruption expected throughout Monday.
+Transport for Wales said all services between Pontypridd and Treherbert, Aberdare and Merthyr Tydfil are currently cancelled with disruption expected throughout Monday.

-It added lines were closed between Hereford and Abergavenny due to a landslip with no rail replacement service available, while no services would run between Shrewsbury and Swansea until at least 12pm.
+It added lines are closed between Hereford and Abergavenny due to a landslip with no rail replacement service available, while no services will run between Shrewsbury and Swansea until at least 12pm.

 Services between Lancaster and Barrow-in-Furness in Lancashire will not run until Friday due to heavy flooding, with rail replacement transport extending journey times by up to an hour.

-Southwestern Railway said all lines between Fareham and Southampton Central had now opened after the removal of a tree, but services would be disrupted until 11am.
+Southwestern Railway said all lines between Fareham and Southampton Central have now reopened after the removal of a tree, but services will be disrupted until 11am.

-ScotRail advised customers speed restrictions would be in place on many of its routes leading to longer-than-normal journey times.
+ScotRail advised customers speed restrictions will be in place on many of its routes leading to longer-than-normal journey times.

 On the roads, the A5 is closed in both directions between the A508 and the junction with the A43 because of flooding as of Monday morning.